Working towards gender equality

 Many of our academic faculties and departments uphold their own commitments to gender equality, alongside contributing to the wider aims of the University.
-The following departments all hold Athena Swan Bronze Awards in recognition of their work addressing gender equality in the department and in their fields.
+The following departments all hold Athena Swan Awards in recognition of their work addressing gender equality in the department and in their fields.

 - Faculty of Business and Law

 - Faculty of Humanities and Social Sciences